Pakistan’s former PM sentenced to 7 years for corruption

-ISLAMABAD (AP) — A court in Pakistan has sentenced former Prime Minister Nawaz Sharif to seven years in prison for corruption and acquitted him in a second case.
+ISLAMABAD (AP) — An anti-graft tribunal sentenced former Prime Minister Nawaz Sharif to seven years in prison for corruption on Monday, drawing criticism from his party, which said the decision was a “black spot” on the justice system.

-Monday’s verdict came after Sharif was removed from power last year over corruption allegations.
+The verdict came after Sharif was removed from power last year over corruption allegations.
 Sharif, who was serving his third stint as prime minister, has denied any wrongdoing.

-Sharif is accused of possessing assets beyond his known sources of income.
-He was arrested after the ruling was announced.
-He can appeal the verdict.
+He is accused of possessing assets beyond his known sources of income, and was arrested after the ruling was announced.
+He can appeal the verdict, under which he was also fined $25 million.
+The same court acquitted him in a second case.

-Sharif was sentenced to 10 years in prison in July over the purchase of luxury apartments in London.
-He appealed that sentence and was released on bail in September.
+“They had to punish him and they have punished him in a false case,” said Shahid Khaqan Abbasi, a top leader of Sharif’s Pakistan Muslim League party, who served as prime minister when Sharif was removed from power last year.

 Most Read Nation & World Stories